 JPWF Impact

-By centering health equity, place matters and disaggregated racial data on health outcomes is critical to improving health disparities for women and children.
-Partners are evaluated and investments are awarded based on a high degree of alignment around healthcare access, care coordination, integration of care to meet the patient where they are, as well as collaboration.
-Our intent is to improve health equity in the five county service areas of Clayton, Cobb, Dekalb, Fulton and Gwinnett.
+Social drivers in health dramatically impact an individual’s and health system’s ability to improve health and well-being.
+Disaggregated socioeconomic and race data related to health outcomes are critical to improving health disparities for women and children.
+Partners are evaluated and investments are awarded based on a high degree of alignment around healthcare access, care coordination, and integration of care to meet patients where they are, as well as in collaboration with community providers.
+Our intent is to improve health disparities in the five county service areas of Clayton, Cobb, Dekalb, Fulton and Gwinnett.

 2023 Grant Recipients